The Personal OS I run every day.

 Claude app

-Anthropic's desktop app.
-The simplest path.
-No terminal, no setup gymnastics, just download and go.
-If you're not sure which to pick, this is it.
+Anthropic's desktop app with Claude Cowork and Claude Code bundled together.
+If you're not sure which to pick, this is probably it.

 5

-A real recording of me running a Monday morning end-to-end on the OS — inbox sweep, tracker refresh, a Loop session, a Substack draft, a client check-in.
+A real recording of me running my system end-to-end on the OS — inbox sweep, tracker refresh, a Loop session, a content draft.
 So you see what AI as daily setup actually looks like in motion.

 6

 On-demand.
 Install.
 Run setup.
 First useful output.
 Then go make your first skill.
-Every box ticked — at whatever pace works for you.
+Just the right amount of instruction (if you need it at all).

 And one more thing